ekelokorpi/panda-toolkit/README.md

 Now you will have minified `game.min.js` file in your project folder.

-You can also use Panda Toolkit as module:
+You can also use Panda Toolkit as npm module:

 ```javascript
 var panda = require('pandatool');